-- Each implementation run appears indented beneath the synthesis run of which it is a child. - A synthesis run can have multiple implementation runs.
+- Each implementation run appears indented beneath the synthesis run of which, it is a child. - A synthesis run can have multiple implementation runs.
 Use the tree widgets in the window to expand and collapse synthesis runs. - The Design Runs window is a tree table window.

-For more information on working with the columns to sort the data in this window, see this link in the Vivado Design Suite User Guide: Using the Vivado IDE (UG893).
+For more information on working with the columns to sort the data in this window, see section Using Data Table Windows in the Vivado Design Suite User Guide: Using the Vivado IDE (UG893).